 - If you’re tight on space inside the tent, bring a pop-up awning.
 This is the perfect place to wait out a passing shower without cramming together like sardines—especially with antsy kids on your hands.

-If you have smaller children who aren’t old enough for their own hunting licenses, you need to make sure to involve them in other parts of the hunting experience.
+If you have smaller children who aren’t old enough for certain activities, you need to make sure to involve them in other parts of the camping experience.
 Point out game trails, animal tracks, fresh signs, and different animal noises.
 You can even ask them to help follow a trail and see where it leads.
-Just remember: if it is fun for them when they’re young, they will be more interested in coming back to hunt with you in the future.
+Just remember: if it is fun for them when they’re young, they will be more interested in camping with you in the future.

-- ● Plan activities for the slower hours of the day.
-Everyone knows hunting is the best early in the morning and late in the evening, so fill those empty afternoons with something else.
+- Plan activities for the slower hours of the day.
+Fill those empty afternoons with something else.
 Bring a BB gun or sling shot for target practice with empty soda cans; take a few fishing rods if there is a pond or river nearby.
 Even something as simple as a pocket knife and carving stick can create turn into amazing memories.

-- ● Kids have limited energy and limited attention spans.
+- Kids have limited energy and limited attention spans.
 So keep the trip short.
-Don’t plan a 10-day hunt for your whole family if your kids will get bored after three.
-Additionally, you’ll want to keep the hunting hours on the short side too.
+Don’t plan a 10-day camping for your whole family if your kids will get bored after three.
+Additionally, you’ll want to keep the strenuous activities on the short side too.
 It’s okay to wake up a little later and head back to camp a little earlier if it will keep your kids happy.

 You don’t have to sacrifice good food just because you are camping.
 Breakfast cereal and cold cuts aren’t going to hit the spot after a long day in nature.
 Plan quality meals that will fill your bellies and be fun to cook.
 Your camp stove